THE WORTH OF A HUMAN LIFE

 Lacasto v.
 City of Santa Barbara, Case No. 1188148, 2007 Cal.
 App.
 Unpub.
 LEXIS 8909, 2007 WL 3203036 (Cal.App., Nov.
 1, 2007).
 On a sunny morning in September 2005, appellant tripped on a rise in a sidewalk maintained by City.
-The one and a quarter-inch rise occurred at the expansion joint between two adjoining concrete panels.
+The one-and-a-quarter-inch rise occurred at the expansion joint between two adjoining concrete panels.
 One foot to the south of the maximum rise, the elevation diminished to one inch.
 Appellant tripped at a point between the one and a quarter-inch rise and the one-inch rise.
 Her toe caught on the sidewalk rise and she fell, breaking her left hip.

 A search of the records of the City Division of Public Works showed that, before Lacasto’s trip and fall, the division had never received any complaints or information regarding the condition of the area of sidewalk in question.
 A search of the records of the City Risk Management Division also failed to disclose any reports, but the City’s Street Maintenance Manager said the sidewalk defect was a hazard and should have been repaired.
 Near the rise in the sidewalk, a ficus tree had been planted, and a city expert opined that the rise was caused by the tree root lifting the sidewalk.
 The lifting had also caused a crack in the sidewalk that ran perpendicular to the rise.
 Mrs. Lacasto’s expert said that ‘[r]aising of hardscape does not happen overnight but over a period of time …” The City admitted it “would have taken several years” for the tree root to grow to the point where it would cause a one and a quarter-inch rise in the sidewalk.

 The only sidewalk inspection the City had was to charge all City employees to be on the lookout for hazards.
 No City employees were responsible for inspecting sidewalks for defects.
 The only way the City would know about a sidewalk hazard would for a citizen or City employee reporting it to the City.
 The City has over 500 miles of sidewalk area.
 About five years before Mrs. Lacasto’s fall, City tree trimmers performed maintenance on the ficus tree in question.
 The City employed four tree trimmers to maintain over 5,500 of the 32,000 City trees.
-The City’s current system for pruning trees was based on elapsed time, with every City street and park tree receive some type of maintenance over five years.
-Lacasto’s expert said the City’s trees should have been inspected at least every two years.
+The City’s current system for pruning trees was based on elapsed time, with every City street and park tree receiving some type of maintenance over five years.
+Mrs. Lacasto’s expert said the City’s trees should have been inspected at least every two years.
 The trial court found for the City on summary judgment.
 Mrs. Lacasto appealed.